Metering data from the Trading Operations Report

 The chart below shows the number of MPANs associated with microgeneration schemes registered in SVA settlements and the energy in MWh exported by these schemes into the NHH Market.

-The data is summed from the number of MPANs associated with Consumption Component Classes 32 and 33 (metered NHH Active Export) and the daily total energy that those MPANs export to the system (Actual (33) and Estimates (32)).
+The data is summed from the number of MPANs associated with Consumption Component Classes (CCC) 32 and 33.
+These Consumption Component Classes relate to metered NHH Active Export and whether the daily total energy that those MPANs export to the system is from Actual meter reads (CCC 33) or estimated meter reads (CCC 32).

-The up and down nature of the settled energy reflects the weekday/weekend pattern of Profile Class 8 and the monthly step changes in the energy volumes reflect changes in the assumed times at which the equipment is exporting.
+The up and down nature of the settled energy reflects the weekday vs weekend pattern of energy exports.
+The monthly step changes in the energy volumes reflect changes in the assumed times at which the equipment is exporting.